Is It Easy to Train a German Shepherd?

 German Shepherds are strong animals and should never be made to feel threatened by you.
 This might be harmful for you or for the German Shepherd itself.

 One of the most common ways to train your adult German shepherd dog is through the clicker.

 It is an effective and proven way to train German Shepherd and all other dog breeds.
 You have to make the dog understand that when you press the clicker; it is a positive sign for the dog’s behavior.

 So when your dog eats the full bowl or obeys your command, then you can press the clicker.

-Doing it regularly will make your German shepherd dog associate the clicker with a positive response from your end.
-Once your German shepherd dog understands the clicker, you can then use the clicker to shape your dog’s behavior.
+Doing it regularly will make your German shepherd associate the clicker with a positive response from your end.
+Once your GSD understands the clicker, you can then use the clicker to shape your dog’s behavior.

 When you pet your dog or reward them with a gift, it takes more time as compared to the clicker method.
 It only takes a second to press the clicker so you can reward your dog instantly after by just pressing a clicker.